Jeryi-Sun/Jeryi-Sun.github.io/_pages/about.md

   - /about.html
 ---

+<span style="color:red;"> I expect to graduate in June 2027 and am seeking faculty positions.
+If you are interested in trustworthy LLMs and agents, their synergy with information retrieval (hallucination, reasoning, explainability), applied mechanistic interpretability, or cognitive-neuroscience-inspired ASI, I would welcome the opportunity to discuss. !</span>

 He is currently a Ph.D. student at [Gaoling School of Artificial Intelligence, Renmin University of China](http://ai.ruc.edu.cn/english/index.htm).
 His supervisor is Prof. [Jun Xu](https://scholar.google.com/citations?user=su14mcEAAAAJ).
-His major research interests are Trustworthy LLMs for Information Retrieval (Hallucination, Reasoning, Explainable), Legal AI, etc.
+His major research interests are Trustworthy LLMs (Agent) for Information Retrieval (Hallucination, Reasoning, Explainable), Legal AI, etc.

 Education
 ======